klvnbett/pizza_place/README.md

 ## Setup instructions
     Open terminal
     Change directory to the location you want to copy the project to.
-    Clone the repo {git clone https://github.com/kklvnbett/pizza_place }
+    Clone the repo {git clone https://github.com/klvnbett/pizza_place }
     Now, you have the project in your local machine

 ## BDD
-   the Application  enables th euser to choose th e pizza  according to the :
+   the Application  enables th user to choose th e pizza  according to the :
         -Size
         -quantity they desire
         -the crust they admire